pcm19b/Project-PortfolioWebsite/README.md

 # Project: Portfolio Website creation and deployment through HTML5 and Github
+Bonus project focused on the creation of my portfolio website using HTML5 and it's deployment through Github.

 ## Project Overview
 This is the project that is perhaps the most important in my journey as a data analyst: the creation of a website designed to showcase my projects and information.
 This portfolio website serves as an efficient method of communicating my skills, qualifications, and experiences to potential employers.